Close

 Conclusion

-The results suggest that, for at least one horseback riding stable, a custom-designed video can serve as a quick and valuable teaching tool for beginner riders when used in combination with standard instruction.
+The results suggest that, at least for this horseback riding stable, a custom-designed instructional video can serve as a quick, effective, and scalable tool to teach essential riding behaviors to beginners, especially when paired with standard instruction.

 Limitations

-• In addition, observers were not granted permission from the stable to assess rider performance throughout the forty-minute trail ride in the woods.
+• Observers were not permitted to assess riders throughout the full 40-minute trail ride.
 The data collected was a sample of the rider’s skill set at the beginning and end of the trail ride.

 Next Steps

-This study did not evaluate the effects of video instruction alone because of potential safety concerns.
-Now that A follow-up study is needed to investigate whether that practice suffices to teach the skills targeted by the Horse Operation and Rider Safety Expectations (HORSE) Task Analysis.
+This study did not evaluate the effects of video instruction alone because of potential safety concerns about removing in-person instruction.
+A future follow-up study could explore whether the video (on its own) can effectively teach the full set of safety skills outlined in the Horse Operation and Rider Safety Expectations (HORSE) Task Analysis.

 Skip to content